Webull review summary

 Markets and products

-Webull has a limited product portfolio that includes only US stocks, ETFs and options.
+Webull has a limited product portfolio that includes only US stocks, ETFs, crypto and options.
 Popular asset types such as funds, bonds and forex are not available.

 Webull's portfolio of stocks and ETFs is not a surprise as most US brokers focus mainly or exclusively on the US market.
 However, there some exceptions, like Fidelity and Interactive Brokers, which also cover international stock exchanges.